Enaium/JimmerBuddy/document/en/index.md

 features:
   - icon: 🎯
-    title: Focus on You Code
+    title: Focus on Your Code
-    details: Chcek your code about Jimmer annotations
+    details: Check your code for Jimmer annotations
   - icon: ❤️
     title: Enjoy the Power of Jimmer
     details: Helpful code completion, code analysis, and more
   - icon: 🚀
-    title: Fast to generate code
+    title: Fast Code Generation
-    details: Generate code without cleaning and compiling the project
+    details: Generate code instantly without cleaning or compiling the project
 ---